-Illinois Law and Seeking Compensation After a Dog Bite Injury
+Illinois Law and Seeking Compensation After a Dog Bite Injury in Chicago

 Previously, Illinois law afforded dog owners “one free bite”, meaning there was no liability unless the dog had a prior history of attacking someone.
 The law was changed, however, and the Illinois Animal Control Act now states: